Kostr/UEFI-Lessons/Lessons/Lesson_68/README.md

 endlist;
 ```

-If you parse IFR data now, you could see that every option is encoded with `#define EFI_IFR_TYPE_DATE 0x06` type:
+If you parse IFR data for such code, you could see that every option is encoded with `#define EFI_IFR_TYPE_DATE 0x06` type:
 ```
     orderedlist
 >000000DC: 23 8F 14 00 15 00 07 00 01 00 21 00 00 0C 00